 Must’ve paid top dollar for this piece of work.
 Exen heightens his awareness once more for what will no doubt be an epic, as hellfire rains down from above on all sides of the manor.

-The blade strikes down onto the shield, locking the two warriors into a prolonged stare down.
+The blade strikes down hard onto the shield, locking the two warriors into a prolonged stare down.
 Sweat streams down their faces; the inferno encircles their pupils.
-Cloak presses the sword closer to Exen’s face, “why don’t you fight back?!”
+Cloak presses the sword closer to Exen’s face, “Why don’t you fight back?!”

 Exen glides down in a somersualt, landing directly into the driver’s seat of the convertible Tesla awaiting below, while one last predator missile drops directly onto the roof where he once stood.

-The swordsman drops his blade and yells a ferocious battle cry into the sky while Exen drives through the flames of the courtyard, zero emissions, absolutely blasting For Whom the Bell Tolls. ~
+The swordsman drops his blade and yells a ferocious battle cry into the sky, instantly silenced by a louder one, while Exen drives through the flames of the courtyard, zero emissions, absolutely blasting For Whom the Bell Tolls. ~